 barrels, drums, containers, tyre inner tubes, large pipes, planks, insulation board and polystyrene.

 - Old oil drums or containers that have held fertilisers or toxic chemicals have to be seen to have been cleaned thoroughly.

 - Fixings can be lashings and ties, using any of the following:

 rope, cord, wire, sticky tape, expanding foam and papier Mache.

 - Bolts and screws must be countersunk: bolts must be cropped and any sharp edges covered with suitable protective padding.

-- Rafts must be powered by paddles, oars or sails made from domestic materials.
-No motors will be permitted.
+- Rafts must be powered by paddles or oars made from domestic materials.
+No motors or sails will be permitted.

 - All parts of the raft are to be home-made, with the exception of the paddles or oars for which, if home-made, screws and bolts will be allowed.